 - Digital Dharma & Virtual Sangha

-Grant requests for 2022 will be accepted between June 12 and August 15, 2022.
-Preference will be given first to those who attended the in-person conference and second to those who attended the livestream of the conference.
-This is one of many criteria we will use in considering grant applications, with emphasis on the overall quality of the grant proposal.
+Grant requests for 2022 were accepted between June 12 and August 15, 2022 (now closed).
+Preference was given first to those who attended the in-person conference and second to those who attended the livestream of the conference.
+This was one of many criteria used in considering grant applications, with emphasis on the overall quality of the grant proposal.

 We also favored grants that promoted collaboration.
 We considered larger grants to collaborating organizations when and if the collaborators determined this was a win-win.
 All past and current grantees as well as new grantees who attended the conference were eligible to apply for a collaboration grant.